-Let’s make an easy fabric pumpkin stack.
-It isn’t hard.
-Use the assembly line process to create three different sized fabric pumpkins to create a pumpkin stack.
-You can easily make the pumpkin stack in a couple of hours.
+Let me show you how to make 3 fabric pumpkins, in 3 different sizes.
+After that, you can stack them together for a small pumpkin tower.
+Use the assembly line process to make this a fast DIY.
+You can easily create three fabric pumpkins in a couple of hours.
 The small and medium sized pumpkins require a fat quarter only.
-The large pumpkin will need a piece of fabric that is at least 24″ x 24″.
 This is a good opportunity to use up scrap pieces of fabric.

 I sometimes use affiliate links in my posts.
 This won’t cost you anything, but will help offset the cost of yarn and other supplies needed, so that I can continue bringing you crochet patterns and craft ideas.
 Thank you so much for your support.

 Any handmade pumpkin is fun to use to decorate your home.

 Your large pumpkins don’t have to be fabric.
 I crocheted 3 textured pumpkins that were huge.
 They were in neutral colors.
 I stacked them together and added lace and ribbon to them.
 It was more like a Pumpkin Tower.
 It was rather tall and could be used to decorate a Fall wedding.

 Here is a list supplies that you will need to make three fabric pumpkins